natke/onnxruntime-inference-examples/mobile/examples/text_classification/README.md

-# Text classifiation on mobile and web with ONNX Runtime with extensions, Expo and React Native
+# Text classifiation on mobile and web using ONNX Runtime with extensions, Expo and React Native

 ## Model